 HART also visited the only nursery accepting undocumented students in the region.
 Kuong Jur Nursery is currently understaffed with five teachers supporting 120 infants, including ten children with disabilities.
 Each month, approximately five new students arrive from Shan state.
-HART was deeply concerned to learn that the undocumented infants and their families cannot live in the local villages due to fear of the Thai authorities.
+We learned that the undocumented infants and their families cannot live in the local villages due to fear of the Thai authorities.
 Instead, they are forced to live in the jungle or local farms where they work illegally.
-We were told that refugee families are doing all they can to support the education of their children, but a 10,000 Thai Baht annual fee for a formal work permit leaves families without money for school fees.
+Refugee families are doing all they can to support the education of their children, but a 10,000 Thai Baht annual fee for a formal work permit leaves families without money for school fees.